The Self-Improvement of Salvadore Ross: Plot

 Salvadore Ross is a brash, insensitive, ambitious 26-year-old man who desires a lovely young social worker named Leah Maitland.
 Leah and Ross dated for a time, but she broke off the relationship because their personalities are incompatible.
 When Ross continues to bother her, Leah puts her foot down and finally ends things.
 He has been so loud that her father has come out to see if she is all right.
 After a curt exchange, they go inside and Ross slams his fist into the closed door, breaking his hand.
 This sends him to a local hospital, where he is forced to spend the evening.
 Ross' roommate is an elderly man with a respiratory infection.
 Ross sarcastically suggests that he would like to trade ailments with the old man, who jokingly accepts the trade and they go to sleep.
 Salvadore turns over quickly and hits his hand.
 He then realizes it no longer hurts and begins to unwrap it.
 As he unwraps it, he begins to cough.
 He gets out of the bed and checks the other man, whose hand has begun to hurt.
-He begs to change things back, but Salvadore tells him no and goes to get his clothes.
+The old man begs Ross to reverse this (at his age, the hand wouldn't heal properly), but Ross dismisses him.